 A perennial flowering vine of the crowfoot family.

-Clematis, a steam tug, was built in 1863 at Cleveland, Ohio, and purchased by the Navy 2 August 1864.
-She was taken to New York Navy Yard to be outfitted, and placed in commission there 14 September 1864, Acting Volunteer Lieutenant Elias D. Bruner in command.
+Clematis, a steam tug built in 1863 at Cleveland, Ohio, was purchased by the Navy on 2 August 1864.
+Taken to the New York Navy Yard, Brooklyn, N.Y., to be outfitted, she was placed in commission there on 14 September 1864, Acting Volunteer Lt.
+Elias D. Bruner in command.

-Departing New York 4 October 1864 with the monitor Mahopac in tow, Clematis arrived at Fort Monroe, Va., 6 October.
-She operated as a tug in the James and Elizabeth Rivers and at Norfolk Navy Yard until 5 November when she sailed for duty on the blockade off Wilmington, N.C.
+Departing New York on 4 October 1864 with the monitor Mahopac in tow, Clematis arrived at Fort Monroe, Va., on 6 October.
+She then operated as a tug in the James and Elizabeth Rivers and at the Norfolk Navy Yard, Portsmouth, Va., until 5 November when she sailed for duty on the blockade off Wilmington, N.C.

-After repairs in Norfolk from 13 December 1864, Clematis again served up the James River in March and April 1865.
-On 27 April she cleared Fort Monroe, Va., for Mobile, Ala., arriving 21 May 1865.
-Retained in service at the close of the Civil War, she served the Gulf Squadron until 23 May 1866 when she sailed for Philadelphia Navy Yard, arriving 31 May.
-She was placed out of commission 6 June 1866 and sold 26 November 1866.
+After repairs at Norfolk from 13 December 1864, Clematis again served up the James River in March and April 1865.
+On 27 April she cleared Fort Monroe, Va., for Mobile, Ala., arriving on 21 May 1865.
+Retained in service at the close of the Civil War, she served the Gulf Squadron until 23 May 1866 when she sailed for Philadelphia [Pa.]
+Navy Yard, arriving on 31 May.
+She was placed out of commission on 6 June 1866 and sold on 26 November 1866.